MichielNoback/growthis/Readme.md

     Error in loadNamespace(i, c(lib.loc, .libPaths()), versionCheck = vI[[i]]) :
       namespace ‘rlang’ 0.4.12 is already loaded, but >= 1.0.0 is required
     ```
-   If so, quit the Shiny app (Not RStudio!; press escape one or two times in the console) and run the command `install.packages("rlang")`.
+   If so, quit the Shiny app (not RStudio!; press escape one or two times in the console) and run the command `install.packages("rlang")`.
    You may have to repeat for other packages that are used by growthis.